uhi22/pyPLC/readme.md

-# CCS sniffing: Some try-outs with Python and network adaptor low-level communication
+# CCS hacking: Electric car charging experiments with Python and PLC network adaptors

 ## Goal
 This project tries to use cheap powerline network adaptors for communication with electric cars charging system.